ajeetraina/dhi-sample-demos/alloy/guide/guides.md

 - Kubernetes-specific debugging with kubectl debug

 Docker Debug provides a shell, common debugging tools, and lets you install other tools in an ephemeral, writable layer that only exists during the debugging session.

+## Image variants

+The Alloy Hardened Image is available as dev and runtime variants.

+Docker Hardened Images come in different variants depending on their intended use.
+Image variants are identified by their tag.

+**Runtime variants** are designed to run your application in production.
+These images are intended to be used either directly or as the FROM image in the final stage of a multi-stage build.
+These images typically:

+- Run as a nonroot user
+- Do not include a shell or a package manager
+- Contain only the minimal set of libraries needed to run the app

+**Build-time variants** typically include `dev` in the tag name and are intended for use in the first stage of a multi-stage Dockerfile.
+These images typically:

+- Run as the root user
+- Include a shell and package manager
+- Are used to build or compile applications

+To view the image variants and get more information about them, select the **Tags** tab for this repository, and then select a tag.

 ## Migrate to a Docker Hardened Image